 That assertion is problematic, though, because the judiciary is supposed to interpret the Constitution and the law, and lawyers and judges can and do differ in their interpretations.
 The divided U.S. Supreme Court is an example of that, and it is not by coincidence that four right-wing justices on the Court (Scalia, Roberts, Thomas and Alito) are Federalist Society members who believe they “know what the law is.”

-That has led to abuses of power, and one example of that involves the National Security Agency (NSA), which has come under fire recently for its overzealous spying.
-That has become a problem because of the eleven member Foreign Intelligence Surveillance Court, known as the FISA court, which was created by Congress in 1978 as a check against federal government wire tapping abuses.
-Unfortunately, the FISA law stipulates that the Chief Justice of the U.S. Supreme Court has the exclusive power to appoint all FISA court members, and over time because of right-wing Republican chief justices and certain changes in legislation, the FISA court has become merely a rubber stamp for the NSA at the expense of American civil liberties and freedoms.
+That has led to many abuses of power, and there is a growing number of examples of that.
+One significant example involves the National Security Agency (NSA), which has come under fire for its overzealous spying and wire tapping.
+That has become a problem because the eleven member Foreign Intelligence Surveillance Court, known as the FISA court, was created by Congress in 1978 as a check against federal government wire tapping abuses.
+And, unfortunately, the FISA law stipulates that the Chief Justice of the U.S. Supreme Court has the exclusive power to appoint all FISA court members.
+Thus, over time and because of right-wing Republican chief justices and certain changes in legislation, the FISA court has become merely a rubber stamp for the NSA at the expense of American civil liberties and freedoms.

-Now, it shouldn’t be surprising that the modern Federalist Society was established shortly after Ronald Reagan and the Reaganites rose to political power.
-However, it takes its name from The Federalist, a late 18th Century publication of Alexander Hamilton, who was a banker, the first Secretary of the Treasury, the principal writer of “The Federalists Papers,” and essentially the leader of the Federalist Party.
+Now, it shouldn’t be surprising that the modern Federalist Society takes its name from The Federalist, a late 18th Century publication of Alexander Hamilton, who was a banker, the first Secretary of the Treasury, a major writer of “The Federalists Papers,” and essentially the leader of the early Federalist Party.